A step-by-step introduction to crafting a great narrative

 The purpose of this series on Preparing to Write a Complete Story is to help writers strategize an approach for figuring out the basic structure of your story.
 When you know where the conflict starts, and what is needed to resolve it, it's easy to determine which scenes are necessary and which scenes you can save for another day.

 The articles on Identifying the Goal and Consequence of a Complete Story and Identifying the Protagonist and Antagonist of a Complete Story help you determine the forces at work within the conflict of your narrative.
-Identifying the Domains and Throughlines of a Complete Story and Identifying the Influence Character of a Complete Story aid in positioning the various perspectives on that conflict within your narrative.
+Identifying the Domains and Throughlines of a Complete Story and Identifying the Obstacle Character of a Complete Story aid in positioning the various perspectives on that conflict within your narrative.

 This final article in the series gives shape to that hologram through a concept of Dramatica known as the storyform.